Ultraviolet: Gas-discharge lamps

 Specialized UV gas-discharge lamps containing different gases produce UV radiation at particular spectral lines for scientific purposes.
 Argon and deuterium arc lamps are often used as stable sources, either windowless or with various windows such as magnesium fluoride.
 These are often the emitting sources in UV spectroscopy equipment for chemical analysis.

 Other UV sources with more continuous emission spectra include xenon arc lamps (commonly used as sunlight simulators), deuterium arc lamps, mercury-xenon arc lamps, and metal-halide arc lamps.

-The excimer lamp, a UV source developed in the early 2000s, is seeing increasing use in scientific fields.
-It has the advantages of high-intensity, high efficiency, and operation at a variety of wavelength bands into the vacuum ultraviolet.

 Ultraviolet LEDs

 A 380 nanometer UV LED makes some common household items fluoresce.

 Light-emitting diodes (LEDs) can be manufactured to emit radiation in the ultraviolet range.
 In 2019, following significant advances over the preceding five years, UVA LEDs of 365 nm and longer wavelength were available, with efficiencies of 50% at 1.0 W output.
 Currently, the most common types of UV LEDs are in 395 nm and 365 nm wavelengths, both of which are in the UVA spectrum.
-The rated wavelength is the peak wavelength that the LEDs put out, but light at both higher and lower wavelengths are present.
+The rated wavelength is the peak wavelength that the LEDs put out, but both higher and lower wavelengths are present.

 The cheaper and more common 395 nm UV LEDs are much closer to the visible spectrum, and give off a purple color.
 Other UV LEDs deeper into the spectrum do not emit as much visible light.
 LEDs are used for applications such as UV curing applications, charging glow-in-the-dark objects such as paintings or toys, and lights for detecting counterfeit money and bodily fluids.
 UV LEDs are also used in digital print applications and inert UV curing environments.
 As technological advances beginning in the early 2000s have improved their output and efficiency, they have become increasingly viable alternatives to more traditional UV lamps for use in UV curing applications, and the development of new UV LED curing systems for higher-intensity applications is a major subject of research in the field of UV curing technology.

 UVC LEDs are developing rapidly, but may require testing to verify effective disinfection.
 Citations for large-area disinfection are for non-LED UV sources known as germicidal lamps.
 Also, they are used as line sources to replace deuterium lamps in liquid chromatography instruments.